pgeerkens/HexGridUtilitiesForGames/README.md

 #### Structure

 - **HexUtilitites:** The core library with all functionality not dependent on either WinForms or WPF.
-THis library is moderatey to extremely stable at the present time.
+This library is moderatey to extremely stable at the present time.

 - **HexgridPanel:** All core functionality depending on either WinForms or WPF.
 THis library is undergoing revision currently that may include breaking changes.